 - Ability to think creatively and strategically

-- Experience translating written materials and interpreting events between English and Spanish
+- Experience translating written materials between English and Spanish

 - Experience developing and delivering programming and training events for immigrants, refugees, farmworkers, and other communities of Spanish-speaking farmers